-2.3.
+2.5.1.
 Important Notes Regarding Galvanic Corrosion

-Galvanic corrosion, sometimes also known as bimetallic corrosion, is an electrochemical process in which one metal corrodes preferentially when it is in contact with a dissimilar metal in the presence of an electrolyte (such as water).
+Galvanic corrosion, sometimes also known as bimetallic corrosion, is an electrochemical process in which one metal corrodes preferentially when it is in close proximity or in contact with a dissimilar metal in the presence of an electrolyte (such as water).
 A similar galvanic reaction is exploited in batteries to generate an electrical voltage.

-When installing an AP-5000, it is important to recognise and avoid the possibility of creating a situation where galvanic corrosion can occur.
+When installing any model Aquaprobe®, it is important to recognise and avoid the possibility of creating a situation where galvanic corrosion can occur.

-The AP-5000 is made primarily from hard-galvanised marine grade aluminium.
-All the time that the aluminium body of the Aquaprobe is insulated from any other type of metal, there should be no problem with corrosion (unless the Probe is placed in strong acids or alkalis, for which it is not designed).
+The Aquaprobes are made primarily from hard-galvanised marine grade aluminium.
+This is the same material used to manufacture aluminium boats hulls.
+All the time that the aluminium body of the Aquaprobe® is insulated from any other type of metal, there should be no problem with corrosion (unless the Probe is placed in strong acids or alkalis, for which it is not designed).

-Corrosion problems can occur if the Aquaprobe is mounted near to, and connect to a dissimilar metal, such as stainless steel.
-Typical examples of this are mounting the Probe inside a steel pipe or suspending it from a steel dock on a steel wire.
-In these situations, a steel-aluminium battery is created that will generate a voltage of around 0.5V and lead to the corrosion of the metal with the lower potential, in this case the aluminium of the Aquaprobe.
+Corrosion problems can occur if the Aquaprobe® is mounted near to, or in contact with a dissimilar metal, such as steel.
+Typical examples of this are mounting the Probe inside a steel pipe or suspending it on a steel wire.
+In these situations, a steel-aluminium battery is created that will generate a voltage of around 0.5V and lead to the corrosion of the metal with the lower potential, in this case the aluminium of the Aquaprobe®.

 It is important to avoid creating a situation where galvanic corrosion can occur in your installation.
-The easiest way to do this is by electrically insulating the Aquaprobe from the supporting structure.
+The easiest way to do this is by electrically insulating the Aquaprobe® from the supporting structure.
 This can be done by suspending the Aquaprobe on a Mylar or Nylon rope rather than a conductive steel wire.